vincent/poc-recast.js/README.md

 Proof of concept
 ===

-> recast.js is an emscripten experiment to use the RecastDetour in JavaScript
+> recast.js is an [Emscripten](https://github.com/kripken/emscripten) experiment to use the [RecastDetour](https://code.google.com/p/recastnavigation) in JavaScript

 Goal
 ===

 To use RecastDetour primitives against a mesh, likely a Three.js mesh

 Howto
 ===